JanieChan/DSC80FinalProject/README.md

 **Response Variable:**
 : Position (Top, Bot, Jungle, Mid, Support)

 I chose this variable because each position is unique and contributes to the game differently.
 Being able to predict the role of the player based on the stats that they generate throughout the game can be valuable in analyzing whether the player has efficiently played their role.

-Creep Score / time prediction the total creep score
+The stats used were all collected post-game.

 **Metric:**
 : Accuracy